 Eliot Engel

-Eliot L. Engel is a Jewish American politician who currently serves in the U.S. House of Representatives for New York.
+Eliot L. Engel was a Jewish American politician who served in the U.S. House of Representatives for New York.

 Engel was born in Bronx County on February 18, 1947.
 He grew up in a city housing project and attended New York City public schools.
 In 1969, he graduated from Hunter-Lehman College with a B.A. in History and received a Master's Degree in Guidance and Counseling in 1973 from Herbert H. Lehman College of the City University of New York.
 In 1987, he received a law degree from New York Law School.